-I said did you understand that you were purchasing the timeshare with a loan and lifetime maintenance cost when you signed the documents?
+I told her, “you did not understand that you were purchasing the timeshare with a loan and lifetime maintenance cost when you signed the documents”.
 Of course, she said no.

 When You Don’t Pay The Time Share Loan Principle And Interest Payments

 If you don’t pay the time share principle and interest payments you will be sent to collections.
 When the balance is not paid from collections, you will be foreclosed on.
 If your time share is paid off and you do not make the yearly tax and maintenance cost your time share will be sold for back taxes.